 Within a couple of years, we relocated to the Monterey Peninsula, a community I felt celebrated “individuality,” which fit my non-conformist nature like a glove.

 My passion for animals, nature and the environment easily found a voice as a freelance writer for a variety of newspapers and magazines, and travel columnist for Dog Fancy Magazine.
 David and I indulged our lust for travel and outdoor adventures cruising the high seas, hiking and cycling around the world including the mountain kingdoms of the Rockies, Sierra Nevada, Alps, Dolomites, Kilimanjaro, Himalaya and Peruvian Andes.

 Raising two coyote/husky hybrids for 16 years added another layer of challenges rewarding us with discovering the National Forest gems and a California paradise called the “Eastern Sierra”.
 Our dogs “Lobo” and “Shiloh” inspired my first book “Hiking with Dogs – Becoming a Wilderness-Wise Dog Owner, published by Falcon Press/Globe Pequot and my second book “Best Hikes with Dogs Central California” published by The Mountaineers, a two-year project with co-author and husband David Mullally.

 We traveled to promote the book, giving radio, newspaper and television interviews about the joys, benefits and responsibilities of hiking with dogs, and the best trails in Central California.

-My insatiable appetite for travel is currently well fed as travel columnist for the Monterey County Herald while I work on a third hiking/backpacking guide to be released by Falcon/Globe Pequot in fall 2013 and a Northern California hiking guide in summer 2014.
+My insatiable appetite for travel is currently well fed as travel columnist for the Monterey County Herald, while I continue to add to our list of hiking guide books, now rounding off at a dozen partnered with Falcon Press.
 In my spare time I continue to massage other non-fiction manuscripts I hope to have published in the near future.